Ojasmitha/Multilingual-Image-to-Text-Generation/README.md

-# Multilingual Image Captioning with CLIP and ViT
+#  Image Captioning with CLIP and ViT

 This project aims to create a multilingual image captioning system by integrating CLIP and Vision Transformer (ViT) models.
 It includes steps for downloading images, translating captions, training the model, and generating captions for new images.